Types of Dentition

 Mammals have two sets of teeth, they are milk teeth and permanent teeth.

-this the set of teeth possessed by young ones that in the case of humans, the children.
+this is the set of teeth possessed by young ones that in the case of humans, the children.
 It is made up of incisors, canines and premolars and the molars are absent.
 It is common in children and infants and numbers around 20.
-It will later fall off to be replaced by the permanent teeth.
+It will later fall off to be replaced by permanent teeth.

 TYPES OF TEETH

 There are four types of teeth in mammals.
 These are incisors, canines, premolars and molars.

 i.
 Incisors: these are located in the front of the jaw.
 They are flat, chisel-shaped and have sharp edges used in cutting and holding onto the prey so that they cannot escape.